Sales Reps spend 20-30% on RFPs: the real cost

 - Dedicated RFP staff: Moves the problem, doesn't solve it.
 Now the RFP team is drowning instead.

 - Generic AI chatbots: ChatGPT doesn't know your pricing, your product specs, or your past proposals.
-It will confidently make things up—creating legal and credibility risks worse than the problem you're solving.
+It will confidently make things up, creating legal and credibility risks worse than the problem you're solving.

-Why RAG Is Different
+Why RAG is different

-The core concept: When a rep asks "What's our standard response to SOC 2 compliance questions?", a RAG system first retrieves relevant content from your actual documents (past proposals, security documentation, approved language), then generates a response grounded in that content—with citations showing exactly where each piece came from.
+The core concept: When a rep asks "What's our standard response to SOC 2 compliance questions?", a RAG system first retrieves relevant content from your actual documents (past proposals, security documentation, approved language), then generates a response grounded in that content, with citations showing exactly where each piece came from.

 This solves the RFP problem at every level: